-The app is “whitelisted” with telecommunication providers in the UAE so it will work even if you have no data or wifi connection.
-It will not work outside of the UAE.
+The app is “whitelisted” with telecommunication providers in the UAE, so it will work even if you have no data or wifi connection.

 Please consult the official UAE Government website for further advice on eligibility if you’re a non-resident and any further information on Vaccines and PCR Testing in the UAE.

 This information can now be pre-loaded in the Al Hosn App before you travel (those already in the UAE prior to 27 August 2021 can apply from within the UAE).

 Although the Al Hosn is considered compulsory, many visitors are reporting they are having no problems getting into places with a copy of their vaccine reports and a negative PCR test in lieu of the app.

 UAE residents who have received a first dose or booster vaccine in another country are reporting difficulties in uploading their subsequent overseas vaccines in the Al Hosn App.